 • One-page statement of intent

-• One-page proposal for community engagement
+• One-page proposal for a master class in applied design

 • Names and contact information for two professional references